 Important TIP: Proper searching is essential to good patent specification writing.
 Specifically, searching guides good claim writing by finding existing similar claims.
 Further, well written claims improve the protection the patent provides.

 Novelty means new.
 In order for an invention to be patentable it must be new.
 New, of course, means not existing before.
 Novelty for an invention comes from patent law 35 U.S.C. §102.

 (a) NOVELTY; PRIOR ART. – A person shall be entitled to a patent unless – (1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention, or (2) the claimed invention was described in a patent issued or in an application for patent published or deemed published, in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.USPTO Manual of Patent Examining Procedure

 In other words, novelty means an invention cannot already exist, and it is not described (disclosed) in the prior art.
 Contact Carson Patents to start the 5 steps to patent with a prior art search and patentability study for your invention.

-In other words, an invention is non-obvious when it is not disclosed in the prior art.
-Contact Carson Patents to start the steps to patent with patent search services and patentability study for your invention.
+A patent attorney or patent agent can help with determining whether an invention is obvious over the prior art.
+A determination whether or not an invention is patentable given what is in the prior art is made during a patentability study.
+Contact Carson Patents to start the steps to patent with patent search services and a patentability study for your invention.

-Patent help for patent prior art search services starting at – $799.
+Online patent help for patent prior art search services starting at – $1200.